paulosuzart/paulosuzart.github.io/_posts/2021-11-14-ocaml-dream.md

   ```

 The parts you see `Dream` is setting up an HTTP server that logs your requests and routes the `GET /find_repeated` to a function called `res`, which returns a simple string used with HTML indicating the result of the processing.
+*
 The function `solve` implements the algorithm taking the word as an argument, turning it into a sequence of characters.
 You see `solve'` as a recursive function because `Sets` in OCaml are immutable; thus, you get a new instance every time you add something to them.
-This idiom looks like [loop/recur](https://clojuredocs.org/clojure.core/loop) in Clojure.
+This idiom looks like [loop/recur](https://clojuredocs.org/clojure.core/loop) in Clojure. *Important:* Check the [next post "OCaml Improved"]({% post_url 2021-11-16-ocaml-improved %}) for an improved solution.

 The logic is pretty stupid.
 It tries to add a character to a Set; if it succeeds, it's because the char wasn't there before.
 If it "fails", this means the `char` was already present, and the whole processing returns immediately.
 The `add` is wrapping the native `Set.add` to return a tuple indicating if the set before and after are different.
 And they will be if the insertion succeeds.